 If you are looking for a hearing aid for yourself or someone else there are a lot of new options available.
 Sorting through the many choices can be difficult.
+In terms of features, today’s digital hearing aids are superior to previous models.
 Before picking one, consider who the hearing aid is for and how active of a life style they have, their dexterity, if they have any vision issues, and many other factors will influence the type/style of hearing instrument(s) you choose.
 Once you know the answers, you can start searching.
 Here are some details on the types of hearing aids available on the market today.
 Information provided by San Diego Hearing Aid Center.

 - ITC, or in-the-canal hearing aids or CIC, completely-in-the-canal, aids are common choices.
 These are small hearing aids that fit partially into the canal.
 Part of the aid sits slightly outside the ear canal.
 These are popular because they are small, easy to insert and comfortable.